timescale/docs/cloud/metrics.md

 dashboard](#metrics-dashboard).
 This dashboard gives you service-level information, such as CPU, memory, and storage usage.

-You can also view your query statistics by using the pre-installed [`pg_stat_statements`](#query-level-statistics-with-pg-stat-statements) extension from a PostgreSQL client.
+You can also view your query-level statistics by using the pre-installed [`pg_stat_statements`](#query-level-statistics-with-pg-stat-statements) extension from a PostgreSQL client.